 In spite of a loving home with reasonable expectations.
+In spite of connection and growing attachment.
 In spite of a myriad of opportunities, including years of tumbling at a local academy.

-Furthermore, my children tried but could never completely accept my unconditional love.
+Furthermore, my children tried but could never accept my unconditional love.
+Not completely.
 Instead, they routinely sabotaged each chance to further connect with me.
 The reason makes sense now – years removed.